Motives and GoalsBy Ayelet Fishbach and Maferima Touré-Tillery

 Goals can also exert a strong influence on how people evaluate the objects (and people) around them.
 When pursuing a goal such as quenching one’s thirst, people evaluate goal-relevant objects (e.g., a glass) more positively than objects that are not relevant to the goal (e.g., a pencil).
 Furthermore, those with the goal of quenching their thirst rate the glass more positively than people who are not pursuing the goal (Ferguson & Bargh, 2004).

 Self-Regulation in Goal Pursuit

 Many of the behaviors we like to engage in are inconsistent with achieving our goals.
-For example, you may want to be physically fit, but you may also really like German chocolate cake.
+For example, a person training for a marathon might also want to stay up late and drink wine on her sister’s wedding day.
 Self-regulation refers to the process through which individuals alter their perceptions, feelings, and actions in the pursuit of a goal.
-For example, filling up on fruits at a dessert party is one way someone might alter his or her actions to help with goal attainment.
+For example, saying that it is possible to have fun at a wedding even without alcohol might guide the person’s decisions.
 In the following section, we review the main theories and findings on self-regulation.

 From Deliberation to Implementation